adap/flower/doc/source/docker/tutorial-deploy-on-multiple-machines.rst

 #.
 Get the IP address from the remote machine and save it for later.

 #.
-If you don't have any certificates, you can generate self-signed certificates using the ``certs.yml``
+Use the ``certs.yml` Compose file to generate your own self-signed certificates.
-   Compose file.
    If you have certificates, you can continue with Step 2.

    .. important::